Guides

 • Hierarchical tracking structures where nested functions inherit parameters

-• Consistent metadata like use case names, limit and user IDs
+• Consistent metadata like use case names or organizational limit IDs

 • Complex applications with many GenAI calls

-Before you can use the @track decorator, you must initialize payi_instrument():
+Note that before you can use the @track decorator, you must initialize payi_instrument().

 import os